-Abed comes really close to breaking it in the second-to-last episode of Season 5, where he seemingly tried to evade/misdirect the cameraman, nearly outright states that he's in a TV show, and almost looks directly into the camera, among a couple other things.
-May have also been Noticing The Fourth Wall and Visible Fourth Wall. he breaks it in the following episode, albeit in an unrelated way, and briefly.
+Abed comes really close to breaking the Wall in the second-to-last episode of Season 5, where he seemingly tries to evade/misdirect the cameraman, nearly outright states that he's in a TV show, and almost looks directly into the camera, among a couple other things.
+May have also been Noticing The Fourth Wall and Visible Fourth Wall.
+He breaks it in the following episode, albeit in an unrelated way, and briefly.

 Also in Supernatural, Castiel is named after an angel who in lore helps people who travel a lot and is an angel of Thursday.
 The Winchester boys travel a lot, and guess what day the show aired at the time?

-Crowley does this again with Castiel when he mentions that Cas is the angel of Thursday and today wasn't his day.
+Crowley does this again with Castiel when he mentions that Cas is the angel of Thursday and today isn't his day.
 During that season, Supernatural switched to Friday nights.

 In the Season 2 episode "Hollywood Babylon," Sam remarks that the (strangely overcast) weather in L.A. is "practically Canadian."
 Supernatural is of course shot in Vancouver, Canada.

 In Studio 60 on the Sunset Strip, Danny Tripp and Jordan Mc Deere discussing the Show Within a Show's low ratings while Jordan is in the hospital for complications with her pregnancy.
 Danny mentions that a crisis in a pregnancy is a surefire ratings boost.
 At the time, the real show was teetering on the brink of cancellation after falling ratings.